davepivonka/mordecai3/README.md

 The symbol ❖ in this document signifies a new step.

 ## Start by following the 'Quick Start' on Github:
 > Requirements.txt is outdated.
-For example, the latest version of NGEC is made for Spacy 3.7, while the file refers to 3.2.3.
+For example, the latest version of NGEC is made for Spacy 3.7 (source: Changelog), while the file refers to 3.2.3.
 Do not use that file.

 ❖ ✅ Creating Conda environment = a closed python environment: